This guide was updated November 9, 2019.

-Rainbow Barcelona Tours – If you’re looking for a tour geared for the LGBT traveler, then we definitely recommend Rainbow Tours Barcelona.
-We’ve been on several tours and had a great time.
-They offer city tours as well as nightlife tours with local gay guides that can answer any possible question about gay Barcelona you could ever think of.
-You can even save 10% on the tours by booking with the code TWOBADTOURISTS.
+Gaily Tour in Barcelona Madrid – If you’re looking for a gay tours in Barcelona, then check out this tour.
+They offer city tours with local gay guides that can answer any possible question about gay Barcelona you could ever think of.
+Book tour →

 Barcelona is a shopping Mecca and you can find plenty of great items and fashions at reasonable prices.
 It’s a fashionable city like London or Paris with more sun, warm weather and better bargains.

 Portal de l’Àngel – this is filled with shops selling high end clothing brands and accessories.
 Located just off Placa de Catalunya.

 Plaça de Sant Josep Oriol – full of designer boutiques and handicraft shops.
 In addition to some interesting shops, you’ll also find street musicians, fortune-tellers and painters.

 Gothic Quarter – in the maze of narrow streets you can find plenty of antique shops, small bookstores and boutique shops selling cloths from local up-and-coming fashion designers.